reyestech/Hashcat/README.md

 <img src="https://github.com/user-attachments/assets/4f654418-056c-4e3e-bdbb-68a1062989c3" width="40%" alt="hashcat_wordlist"/>

 ### **Hashcat: Installation and Setup**
-Participants learned to install and configure Hashcat and understand commands for various attack types.
+Participants learned to install and configure Hashcat and understand commands for various types of attacks.

 ### **Cryptography Basics**
 Key concepts include differences between symmetric and asymmetric encryption, the role of salting, and best practices for key management.